 POST /1/user/-/bp.json?date=2015-04-23&diastolic=80&systolic=120

-From the current implementation we can see that FitBit has limited the available verbs to just GET and POST, not making active use of PUT or DELETE.
-This can of course change with the ongoing development of the API.
+From the current implementation we can see that Fitbit has limited the available verbs to just GET and POST, not making active use of PUT or DELETE.
+This can, of course, change with the ongoing development of the API.

 Setting up a local playground with Apache